 The back of closed-back banjo is closed by a metal, or wooden plate called a resonator.
 This is best for playing in the audience because the sound resonates towards the front side or the audience.
 It produces a louder sound that is twangy and sharp.
 Finger picks can be used in this model.

 In some banjos, it is possible to take off the resonator by just taking of few screws or knobs.
 You can choose to play open-back or closed-back both.

-As a beginner, you can start with any one of thee banjos from above.
-But since there is an option to buy a banjo, which has a detachable resonator, you can go for that.
+As a beginner, you can start with any one of the banjos from above.
+But since there is an option to buy the best banjo for beginners, which has a detachable resonator, you can go for that.

 Because if you get the banjo with detachable resonator, then you can have the taste of both worlds.